Elder Statements

 TEACHING

 In addition to the passages above, we also see in 1 Timothy 2:12 that the definitive teaching and exercising of authority in the church was limited to elder as well.
 However, Paul didn’t have every conceivable form of teaching in mind when he said this.
-For instance, we see from other places in Scripture that women can teach other women, prophesy in church, and that they should teach and admonish one another.
+For instance, we see from other places in Scripture that women can teach other women4, prophesy in church5, and that they should teach and admonish one another6.

 In teaching roles in most other contexts, qualified and gifted women and men are encouraged to use their gifts fully to build up and serve the church.
 We see in 1 Corinthians 12:4-12ff that God gives different gifts to believers so that we can all work together towards spreading the gospel and building up the body of believers.